 Perhaps a defining triumph for Futurama is its explorations into the fundamentals that make us human, approaching them with a surprising amount of maturity and retrospective foresight.
 No better episode embodies such innovative tenor than “Parasites Lost”(season 3, episode 20) and “The Devil’s Hands Are Idle Playthings” (season 4, episode 18).
 Both share a similar storyline, involving Fry using 31st century tools to try to win Leela’s heart.
 They’re unusually clever in how even when Fry fails to woo Leela by the end, he never actually loses, because through missteps and revelations he discovered something truer about himself, and hopefully something true about most of us.
 “Parasites Lost”, a subversion on the male power fantasy, ended with Fry outright refusing his body’s improvements as a way to win Leela’s heart.

 “The Devil’s Hands Are Idle Playthings” was penned by Fox as Futurama’s final episode, something that thankfully proved untrue with a glorious return in 2008 with “The Beast with a Billion Backs”.
 The episode made a powerful example of two moments.
 The first was an illusion, Fry with the devil’s hands, creates a powerful piece that ultimately wins Leela’s admiration.
-The second was purely authentic, Fry with only his drive, creates a small less-than-remarkable piece that ultimately wins Leela’s heart (an ours too).
+The second was purely authentic: Fry, with only his personal drive, composes a smaller, less-than-remarkable piece that ultimately wins Leela’s heart (and at the time ours too).